barnerburner/TidyDataProject/CodeBook.md

 #####[64] "OverallFrequencyBodyGyroscopeStandardDeviation()-Z-axis"
 (double) Overall mean standard deviation of the body's effect on the phone's gyroscope along the Z-axis over the frequency domain.
 #####[65] "OverallFrequencyBodyGyroscopeMeanFrequency()-X-axis"
-(double - hertz) Overall mean frequency of the body's effect on the phone's gyroscope along the X-axis.
+(double) Overall mean frequency of the body's effect on the phone's gyroscope along the X-axis.
 #####[66] "OverallFrequencyBodyGyroscopeMeanFrequency()-Y-axis"
-(double - hertz) Overall mean frequency of the body's effect on the phone's gyroscope along the Y-axis.
+(double) Overall mean frequency of the body's effect on the phone's gyroscope along the Y-axis.
 #####[67] "OverallFrequencyBodyGyroscopeMeanFrequency()-Z-axis"
-(double - hertz) Overall mean frequency of the body's effect on the phone's gyroscope along the Z-axis.
+(double) Overall mean frequency of the body's effect on the phone's gyroscope along the Z-axis.
 #####[68] "OverallFrequencyBodyAccelerometerMagnitudeMean()"
 (double) Overall mean of the magnitude of the body's effect on the phone's accelerometer over the frequency domain.
 #####[69] "OverallFrequencyBodyAccelerometerMagnitudeStandardDeviation()"
 (double) Overall mean standard deviation of the magnitude of the body's effect on the phone's accelerometer over the frequency domain.
 #####[70] "OverallFrequencyBodyAccelerometerMagnitudeMeanFrequency()"
-(double - hertz) Overall mean frequency of the magnitude of the body's effect on the phone's accelerometer.
+(double) Overall mean frequency of the magnitude of the body's effect on the phone's accelerometer.
 #####[71] "OverallFrequencyBodyAccelerometerJerkMagnitudeMean()"
 (double) Overall mean of the magnitude of the body's jerk effect on the phone's accelerometer over the frequency domain.
 #####[72] "OverallFrequencyBodyAccelerometerJerkMagnitudeStandardDeviation()"
 (double) Overall mean standard deviation of the magnitude of the body's jerk effect on the phone's accelerometer over the frequency domain.
 #####[73] "OverallFrequencyBodyAccelerometerJerkMagnitudeMeanFrequency()"
-(double - hertz) Overall mean frequency of the magnitude of the body's jerk effect on the phone's accelerometer.
+(double) Overall mean frequency of the magnitude of the body's jerk effect on the phone's accelerometer.
 #####[74] "OverallFrequencyBodyGyroscopeMagnitudeMean()"
 (double) Overall mean of the magnitude of the body's effect on the phone's gyroscope over the frequency domain.
 #####[75] "OverallFrequencyBodyGyroscopeMagnitudeStandardDeviation()"
 (double) Overall mean standard deviation of the magnitude of the body's effect on the phone's gyroscope over the frequency domain.
 #####[76] "OverallFrequencyBodyGyroscopeMagnitudeMeanFrequency()"
-(double - hertz) Overall mean frequency of the magnitude of the body's effect on the phone's gyroscope.
+(double) Overall mean frequency of the magnitude of the body's effect on the phone's gyroscope.
 #####[77] "OverallFrequencyBodyGyroscopeJerkMagnitudeMean()"
 (double) Overall mean of the magnitude of the body's jerk effect on the phone's gyroscope over the frequency domain.
 #####[78] "OverallFrequencyBodyGyroscopeJerkMagnitudeStandardDeviation()"
 (double) Overall mean standard deviation of the magnitude of the body's jerk effect on the phone's gyroscope over the frequency domain.
 #####[79] "OverallFrequencyBodyGyroscopeJerkMagnitudeMeanFrequency()"
-(double - hertz) Overall mean frequency of the magnitude of the body's effect on the phone's gyroscope.
+(double) Overall mean frequency of the magnitude of the body's effect on the phone's gyroscope.

 ##Sources
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones